sreedevi-langoju/12weekawsworkshopchallenge/week11/CodeWhisperer_Fundamentals.md

 Amazon CodeWhisperer is a general purpose, machine learning-powered code generator that provides you with code recommendations in real time.
 As you write code, CodeWhisperer automatically generates suggestions based on your existing code and comments.

+CodeWhisperer, part of the AWS Toolkit, integrates with major IDEs like JetBrains, Visual Studio Code, and AWS Cloud9.
+It's also a native feature in the AWS Lambda console, providing code suggestions for Python, Java, and JavaScript.
+To activate, find and install the AWS Toolkit from your IDE's plugin screen.
+Once enabled, CodeWhisperer instantly delivers code recommendations while you code or comment, ensuring a user-friendly and quick setup for immediate productivity gains.

 ## Features:

 ### Personalized Suggestions